Folks-Finance/algorand-js-sdk/README.md

 # folks-finance-js-sdk

-The official JavaScript SDK for the Folks Finance Protocol
+The official JavaScript SDK for the Algorand Folks Finance protocol

 ## Installation